,

 Food Safety Requirements

-All food processors in Alberta are subject to the provincial Public Health Act and the Food Regulation (AR 31/2006), administered by regional health authorities.
-An inspection of a food processing facility by the regional health authority is required prior to commencement of operations.
-A food sales permit is also required and obtained from your health authority.
-Contact your regional health authority for further information.
+All food processors in Alberta are subject to the provincial Public Health Act and the Food Regulation (AR 31/2006), administered by Alberta Health Services.
+An inspection of a food processing facility by Alberta Health Services is required prior to commencement of operations.
+A food sales permit is also required and obtained from Alberta Health Services.
+For further information, contact a public health inspector at your local community health services office.

 When is a Provincial License/Inspection Required?